Guide to Researching Seasonal Jobs Abroad

 But don't be put off by this information!
 Seasonal work is fun, rewarding, challenging and exciting and if you follow some simple guidelines everything should go smoothly.
 The majority of employers will be keen to make you as happy as possible in order for you to stay with them and motivate you to return in the future.

-www.seasonworker.com: A great website for seasonal workers which usually advertises larger companies.
+www.seasonworker.com: A great website for seasonal workers worldwide often advertises larger companies, but not exclusively.

 www.anyworkanywhere.com: A website which advertises both paid and volunteer work all over the world.
-The majority of the jobs offered are seasonal, contract and/or temporary, much of which are in the U.K. The type of work offered ranges from harvesting Christmas trees in Devon to piloting a barge in France .
+The majority of the jobs offered are seasonal, contract and/or temporary, many of which are in the U.K. The type of work offered ranges from harvesting Christmas trees in Devon to piloting a barge in France.

-www.adventurejobs.co.uk: This website advertises a greater variety of jobs, both permanent and temporary.
+www.adventurejobs.co.uk: The website advertises a greater variety of jobs, both permanent and temporary.
 It covers many different types of jobs, such as teaching, children's entertainment, and activity instructing.

 www.natives.co.uk: Natives tends to concentrate on ski season positions in Europe but occasionally offers other positions.